Lakers To Welcome Back Fans At Staples Center Thursday

-LOS ANGELES (CBSLA) — After more than a year, the Los Angeles Lakers will see fans in the stands Thursday night when they host the Boston Celtics at Staples Center.
+LOS ANGELES (CBSLA) — For the first time in more than a year, the Los Angeles Lakers will see fans in the stands Thursday night when they host the Boston Celtics at Staples Center.

 The Lakers will be the first major Southland sports franchise to reap the benefits of the change, welcoming back fans to the team’s 7 p.m. tip-off.